-Before COVID-19, some companies already had some virtual recruitment strategies in place, but now, more and more companies are actively recruiting, hiring and onboarding without ever meeting candidates face to face.
+Companies have had virtual recruitment strategies in place for some time.
+However, since the COVID-19 pandemic changed the way most companies operate, many more are now actively recruiting, hiring, and onboarding without ever meeting candidates face to face.

-The good news is thanks to technology, it’s not as hard as you would think to make the shift to virtual recruitment strategies.
-The key: You have to stick to your basics, says Celia Harper-Guerra, global VP of talent acquisition for Sprinklr, an enterprise software company.
-“What is your foundation for your recruitment philosophy?” she asks.
-“Start with that foundation and apply that in the virtual world.”
+The good news is that, thanks to technology, it’s not as hard as you might think to make the shift to virtual recruitment strategies.
+The key is to stick to your basics.
+You need to identify the foundation for your recruitment philosophy and then apply that to the virtual world.

-If you want to keep your talent pipeline flowing and continue hiring during social distancing mandates, here’s how to do it step by step.
+If you want to keep your talent pipeline flowing and continue hiring, even during a public health crisis, here’s how to do it step by step.

 If “meet and greets” are part of your recruitment strategy, you can still do them virtually.
 Hosting live video conferencing meetings where you invite prospective candidates to “meet” your hiring managers, virtual office tours, and Q&As with various team members are all great ways to engage with talent and give them a chance to learn more about your company.

 Screening candidates with promising resumes or who’ve showed interest in your company is still a vital step toward finding good candidate matches.
-“Typically the recruiter will learn as much as they can about the individual and if they decide at that point it’s someone they want to pursue, they may set up a second conversation,” says Harper-Guerra.
-And this can be done through a phone conversation or two since it’s still early on.
+Typically, the recruiter will learn as much as they can about the individual before they decide whether it’s someone they want to pursue.
+If so, they may set up a second conversation through a phone conversation or two, since it’s still early on.

-While many companies, including Sprinklr, have already gotten used to doing video interviews, some still need to shift their perceptions, says Diane Adams, Sprinklr’s chief culture and talent officer and former Cisco HR VP.
-Since you are seeing people in their home environment, rather than a conference room, it provides a unique opportunity to make the interview experience more personal.
-“You can get to know the person before you even get to their competencies because video allows you to do it,” she says.
+While many companies have already gotten used to doing video interviews, some still need to shift their perceptions.
+Since you’re seeing people in their home environment, rather than a conference room, it provides a unique opportunity to make the interview experience more personal.
+Video allows you to get to know the person before you even get to their competencies.

 For example, you might notice something on their desk or art hanging in the background that can spark a conversation related to the company’s culture and values.
 For many companies, this isn’t a natural way of interviewing.
-Adams suggests that people practice conducting video interviews and hiring managers get trained if they haven’t done it before.
+That’s why it helps to train your managers in how to conduct video interviews and even have them go through some practice rounds first.

 Virtual interviews also have the benefit of recording features so that other team members who aren’t in the meeting can review and share their feedback.